PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `357 passed in 19.30s`, and the branch-changed broad related suite passes `1430 passed in 25.27s`.

+The existing shared-late reconciliation predicate remains unchanged over nine mutation dictionaries plus its tensor-count decrease.
+When that guard fires, the reconciliation now requests the complete mutation counter and retains `_shared_late_static_shape_stats`.
+Runtime fixtures still prove one additional scan for every positive dictionary and prune-only outcome; the retained result has no consumer.

+The implementation gate updated the matching architecture contract from a raw expression to the exact assignment.
+A similar late-binary guard remains a raw expression and was explicitly rechecked after applying the update with function-scoped context.
+The three structural contracts pass `3 passed in 2.22s`, the focused gate passes `365 passed in 18.89s`, and the branch-changed broad related suite passes `1427 passed in 24.69s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.